Summer Art Studio Camps: Celebrating 59 years!

 The diverse and energetic faculty is made up of talented teachers and artists.
 All have unique and individualized styles in their art as well as their teaching, but all are committed to providing an intense learning experience emphasizing individual attention, personal growth, and development of conceptual and technical skills.

-Middle School Art Camp: Campers entering grades 6-9 in the fall (Day Camp Only)
+Middle School Art Camp: Campers entering grades 6-9 in the fall, a minimum of 12 years of age to stay overnight on campus.

 See age and skill requirements for the specific classes.

-Commuter Campers - $269 per week includes instruction, t-shirt and daytime activities.
-(Commuters must provide their own daily transportation and meals).
-Offered both weeks.
+Commuter Campers - $360* per week includes instruction, lunch, t-shirt and daytime activities.
+(Commuters must provide their own daily transportation.)

-Resident Campers - $549 per week, including instruction, t-shirt, room and board.
+Resident Campers - $589* per week, including instruction, t-shirt, room, and meals.
 The cost of evening activities will vary depending on the camper's choice.
-It is recommended that campers bring $20-$30 in cash with them to camp.
-(Offered for the Week of June 23-28 only).
+It is recommended that campers bring $25-$30 in cash with them to camp.